Scottish Health Secretary backs move to pause prescription of puberty blockers

 Since the publication of the Cass Review, the Scottish Government has faced pressure to respond to its findings, with high-profile politicians including SNP MP Joanna Cherry calling for the use of puberty blockers to be halted.

-Scottish Tory deputy leader Meghan Gallacher has repeatedly attempted to force a statement from the Scottish Government on the issue and said the decision should have been taken “weeks ago”.
+Scottish Conservative deputy leader Meghan Gallacher has repeatedly attempted to force a statement from the Government on the issue, and she said the health boards’ decision should have been taken “weeks ago”.

-“The SNP government have been dragged kicking and screaming towards taking the necessary action to safeguard vulnerable youngsters after days of shameful silence and dithering in response to the Cass Review – presumably to placate the gender zealots in the Scottish Greens,” she said.
+She said: “The SNP Government have been dragged kicking and screaming towards taking the necessary action to safeguard vulnerable youngsters after days of shameful silence and dithering in response to the Cass Review – presumably to placate the gender zealots in the Scottish Greens.

 Alba Holyrood leader Ash Regan – who resigned from the Scottish Government over her gender-critical views and later defected from the SNP – welcomed the announcement and called for a timetable to be set out for a “full response” to the Cass Review’s recommendations.